mylesmegyesi/conveyor/README.md

 * `:compressor` - The list of compressors
 * `:prefix` - The prefix to append to asset-urls
 * `:output-dir` - The output directory for precompiled assets
-* `:use-digest-path` - Appends the md5 digest to the filename when true
 * `:compress` - Compress assets when true
 * `:compile` - Compile assets when true
 * `:pipeline-enabled` - No compile or compress when false

+Additional Optional Keys
+* `:asset-host` - The asset host for assets
+* `:use-digest-path` - Appends the md5 digest to the filename when true
+* `:manifest` - The directory to write the manifest, otherwise the `:output-dir` + `:prefix` is used

 ### Example Runtime Config
 ```clojure